silverMatt92/aws-training/VPC/tshoot-exercise/README.md

 The architecture is broken, solve the issues and make the followings working:
 1. Confirm the private EC2 instances are being natted with the EIP of the related NAT Gateways;
 2. Ping google.com from both private EC2 in each Availability Zone;
-3. Ping between the two EC2 instances in each Availability Zone.
+3. Ping between every EC2 instances.